cityofaustin/Residential-Permitting/_projects/deck.md

 #### 1. Application

-* The Uncovered deck permit application can be filled out by either you or your architect or engineer.
+* The [Uncovered deck permit application](https://www.austintexas.gov/sites/default/files/files/Planning/Applications_Forms/pool_app_AWU.pdf) can be filled out by either you or your architect or engineer.
 * The Covered deck permit application can be filled out by either you or your architect or engineer.

 #### 2. Plot Plan

-Your plot plan must be drawn to scale either by hand or by using a CAD program and can be prepared by you, your architect or engineer, a surveyor, or an expeditor.
-If you're hand drawing the plot plan, use graph paper to make it simple to draw to scale.
+Your plot plan must be drawn to scale either by hand or on the computer and can be prepared by you, your architect or engineer, a surveyor, or an expeditor.
+If you’re hand drawing the plot plan, use graph paper to make it simple to draw to scale.
 If applicable, include any power lines that run above your property.

 ![](/uploads/versions/shed-plotplan-good---x----1500-1600x---.jpg)